modelica/fmi-standard.org/pages/faq.md

 ## How can I join the FMI mailing lists?

 - The “FMI-Info-Mailing list” is used for public announcements.
-You can find a registration link on our contact page.
+  If you are interested please contact [contact@fmi-standard.org](contact@fmi-standard.org).
 - The “FMI design” Mailing list is used by active developers of FMI (typically members of the FMI Advisory or Steering Committee).
-If you are interested please contact contact@fmi-standard.org
 - The “FMI Steering” Mailing list is used by members of the FMI Steering Committee.
 To join you need to be a member of the FMI Steering Committee.